stuartdd/bp_app/README.md

 }
 ```

-The id is a timestamp (number of millis since the epoch)
+The 'i' is a timestamp (number of millis since the epoch)

-The hide field enables entries to be hidden.
+The 'h' field enables entries to be hidden (1=true 0=false) .
 There is currently no delete function.

+'s' is systolic, 'd' is diastolic and 'p' is pulse.

+The sparce naming is a space consideration.
+When there are lots of readings it makes it hard to copy/paste in the maintenance section.

 Things still to do:

 ## Graph of the data

-Draw a graph of the data points based on time so you can see trends in you data.
+There are currently 5 graphs but only one is displayed at the moment.

+Should add persistent config settings to hide/show graph options!

 ## Better backup